Instawork/hyperview/README.md

 ## Troubleshooting

-> This version of the Expo app is out of date.
-Uninstall the app and run again to upgrade.
+If Metro opens Expo Go instead of the Hyperview demo, uninstall Expo Go from the simulator or device and run `yarn ios` or `yarn android` again.

-If you see this warning message on the Expo development server webpage, you need to uninstall the Expo app from the simulator or physical device and install the latest version.
-On a physical device, this means getting the latest version from an app store.
-In the simulator or AVD, this means uninstalling and re-running `yarn ios` or `yarn android`.
+Physical iOS device builds require Automatic Signing with a Personal Team in Xcode.
+A paid Apple Developer account is not required.